-- HPAB will focus one meeting on historic preservation and information each year. - To protect the interests and concerns of the public, and to be inclusive of all tribal and local historic sites, HPAB will focus on extensive public outreach to develop a resident-driven, inclusive Historic Preservation agenda through: - a. conducting public meetings (in person or via zoom) to hear what the community desires for historic preservation activities as the budget permits; - b. publishing newspaper articles explaining any and all activities on the HPAB; - c. appearing at public events to engage and educate the community as to the purpose of the Board as well as to increase community involvement in all historic preservation issues, i.e., Board members and the liaison will provide information at select Thursday morning Farmer's Market.
+- One HPAB meeting will focus on historic preservation and information each year. - To protect the interests and concerns of the public, and to be inclusive of all tribal and local historic sites, HPAB will focus on extensive public outreach to develop a resident-driven, inclusive Historic Preservation agenda through: - a. conduct public meetings (in person or via zoom) to hear what the community desires for historic preservation activities as the budget permits; - b. publishing newspaper articles explaining any and all activities on the HPAB; - c. appearing at public events to engage and educate the community as to the purpose of the Board as well as to increase community involvement in all historic preservation issues, i.e., Board members and the liaison shall provide information at select Thursday morning Community Markets; and,